A Healthy Approach to Juice for Toddlers (& Kids)

 - Diarrhea and abdominal pain: Too much juice can cause diarrhea and abdominal pain in young children.
 This is because juice is low in fiber and high in sugar, which can irritate the digestive system.

-10 Tips for Nutritious Fruit Juice Consumption
+10 Tips for Healthy Fruit Juice Consumption

-- Avoid bedtime juice.
-Don’t offer juice before bedtime.
+- Don’t offer juice before bedtime.

 - Look for pulp.
 Juice with pulp provides some fiber.